breadcat/blog.minskio.co.uk/content/dreams/archive-065.md

 The apes didnt' seem particularly violent and one even helped me personally enter the building.

-We also made a cup of tea by boiliong water on a wood burning stove in one of the corridors.
+We also made a cup of tea by boiling water on a wood burning stove in one of the corridors.